erikstenborg/BrunnsboMusikklasser/production_admin_instructions.md

 ### Method 1: Using the Production Script (Recommended)

+**If you have console/terminal access to your production environment:**

 1. **In your production environment**, run the admin creation script:
 ```bash
 python3 create_production_admin.py